nodejs/node/src/README.md

 to access the value and crash the process if it is not set.

 This should only be performed if it is actually sure that the operation has not failed.
-A lot of Node.js’s source code does **not** follow this rule, and can be brought to crash through this.
+A lot of the Node.js source code does **not** follow this rule, and can be brought to crash through this.

 In particular, it is often not safe to assume that an operation does not throw